-Stingray is kept at Mylor Yacht Harbour, here is some information on both Mylor and Stingray.
+Moonshadow and Stingray are both kept at Mylor Yacht Harbour, here is some information on both Mylor and the boats.

 Mylor Yacht Harbour is situated just outside Falmouth, TR11 5UF, within the Carrick Roads (the Fal river estuary).
 It has many facilities that makes it a great place for a base for a dive boat.